Skip to content

 south fork of snake river

-From Swan Valley, hop on the Teton Scenic Byway to travel over Pine Creek pass to Victor, Driggs, and Tetonia, known as “the quiet side” of the Tetons.
+From Swan Valley, hop on the Teton Scenic Byway to travel over Pine Creek pass to Victor, Driggs and Tetonia, known as “the quiet side” of the Tetons.
 Spend as much time as you like admiring the views of one of the world’s most recognizable mountain ranges, but don’t miss the chance to taste the wares at Grand Teton Distillery before getting a bit to eat at Tatanka Tavern.
-Rest your head for the night at Teton Valley Cabins, or camp at Big Eddy-Rainey Campground.
+Rest your head for the night at Teton Valley Cabins or camp at Big Eddy-Rainey Campground.

 You’ll keep the Tetons in view in the morning as you drive to Island Park, a town nestled in a giant caldera formed by the same volcanic activity that created nearby Yellowstone.
 Stop at Upper Mesa Falls for a view of the Henry’s Fork of the Snake River as it pours over a 10-story volcanic cliff, then head upstream along the same river to grab a waterfront lunch at Café Sabor.